realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

     - ie: <code>Model.DTOInfo.DTOBookInfo</code>
     - ie: <code>Model.DomainInfo.BookInfo</code>
-      - note:`BookInfo` is <i>not</i> a `DomainBookInfo` because the Domain is the core and more plain java-like, so we use a simplest name for it.
+      - note:`BookInfo` is <i>not</i> a `DomainBookInfo` because the Domain is the core and more plain java-like, so we use the simplest name for it.
   - <code>IRepo ➤➤ Repo ➤➤ {Domain}Repo</code> for the `Repo` objects
     - ie: <code>Repo.BookInfoRepo</code>
   - <code>Role ➤➤ {DomainRole}</code> for the `Role` objects